amwas411/UserDashboard/README.md

+Web application designed for user management in BPMSoft/Creatio CRM.

 Requirements.

 1. .NET 8.0 or greater.
 Optionally, you need to install [.NET Core Hosting Bundle](https://dotnet.microsoft.com/permalink/dotnetcore-current-windows-runtime-bundle-installer) to be able to host the app in IIS.